 Twitter as the new Coffee House?

-The mapping of the European Political Twittersphere and its significance for the European Public Sphere
+The Contribution of the European Political Twittersphere to the European Public Sphere and European Demos.

 A public Sphere and a demos are intrinsic key elements of any democratic society.
 The literature has pointed out that social media platforms can play an important role in developing direct interactions between users and creating a sense of community.
 Can Twitter contribute to the emergence of a transnational networked European Public Sphere and European demos?
 This thesis examines the contribution of the European Political Twittersphere to this question.